Albert of Saxe-Coburg and Gotha, Prince Consort

 Balmoral Castle; Credit – By Stuart Yeates from Oxford, UK – Flickr, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=728182

-Besides helping Victoria privately with her paperwork, Prince Albert took on a number of public roles.
+Besides helping Victoria privately with her paperwork, Prince Albert took on several public roles.
 He became President of the Society for the Extinction of Slavery.
-Slavery had already been abolished throughout the British Empire but was still legal in a number of places including the United States and the French colonies.
-After being appointed Chancellor of Cambridge University, Albert was able to have the curriculum modified to include modern history and the natural sciences in addition to the traditional mathematics and classics.
+Slavery had already been abolished throughout the British Empire but was still legal in many places including the United States and the French colonies.
+After being appointed Chancellor of Cambridge University, Albert had the curriculum modified to include modern history and the natural sciences in addition to the traditional mathematics and classics.

 NPG D16397; The Great Industrial Exhibition of 1851.
 Plate 2.
 The Foreign Nave by Joseph Nash